Unikka/neos-linkchecker/README.md

 It is really easy, when you always commit via `yarn commit`.
 Commitizen will guide you.

 If you have questions just ping us on twitter or github.

+## About

+The package is based on the `Noerdisch/LinkChecker` package.
+We thank the Noerdisch team for all the efforts.

 ## License
 The MIT License (MIT), please see [License File](LICENSE) for more information.